drlippman/IMathAS/readme.md

 re-build the distribution files.
 See `/assess2/vue-src/README.md` for more info, and how to configure your system for development mode testing.

-If tinymce is changed, or the plugins used are changed, you will need to run `/tinymce4/maketinymcebundle.php` to re-generate `tinymce_bundled.js`.

 ### Changing Mathquill
 The version of Mathquill used in this repo has it's source in the repo `https://github.com/drlippman/mathquill`, in the `imathas-master` branch.